States New Hampshire

-Hearing loss and critical congenital heart disease are two conditions that are universally screened for by all hospitals in New Hampshire, but are not included on the states official newborn screening panel.
+Critical congenital heart disease is mandated by law (RSA132.10c) and is included in the NH panel.
+Hearing loss conditions are universally screened for by all hospitals in New Hampshire, but is not included on the state’s official newborn screening panel.
 Ask your healthcare provider for more information on the screening processes for these conditions.

 How is Newborn Screening Paid for in New Hampshire?